jessecowens/jco-asciinema-player/readme.txt

 * Activate the plugin through the Plugins menu in WordPress.

 == Changelog ==
+= 1.0.9 =
+Update ACF library

+= 1.0.8 =
+* Fixed Bug causing JS and CSS to load on every page, instead of just needed ones.

 = 1.0.7 =
 * Fixed bug causing the JavaScript library to be loaded twice in some cases.